vorburger/LearningSecurity/docs/intro.md

 To lock your house and piggy bank, you already [use keys](concepts.md#keys).

+When you hand in a test you [sign it](concepts#signatures) with your own name, to say "I wrote this" (unless you cheated and your friend helped you with answers).
+Your passport (and money..) is "signed" by the government of your country.

 Security for 0s and 1s provides what you already use in your physical reality for the digital age based on provable mathematics.